jgm/pandoc/doc/org.md

 ### Parenthetical citation

 Citations surrounded by parantheses.
-The syntax is identical to in-text citations, except for the addtional parentheses enclosing the initial `cite` tag.
+The syntax is identical to in-text citations, except for the additional parentheses enclosing the initial `cite` tag.

     [(cite): See; @Mandelkern1981; and @Watson1953]